acarteas/Teaching-MobileApps/projects/project 2/DesignDocument.md

 # APPLICATION NAME
-Complete description and overview.
-This is where you describe in a brief, yet clear and concise, manner what your product should do and how you expect it should be used.
-Why did you write this application?
-What purpose does it serve?
-It's okay if the only purpose is to meet the homework requirement (but try to move bedyond just that - be creative!).

   My application was designed to add effects to captured images.
 It includes these image effects: Remove Red, Remove Blue, remove Green, Negate Red, Negate Blue, Negate Green, Grey Scale, Add Noise, and High Contrast.
+I expect this program to be used for good, and good alone.
+I wrote it as the beginnings of a larger image manipulation program.
+Hopefully I can evolve it into something powerful enough to fix my friends selfies.

 ## System Design
-This is where you specify all of the system's requirements.
-This section should accurately portray the complete operation of your application.
-Provide scenarios, use cases, system requirements, and diagrams/screenshots of the system.
+System Requirments:
+  -Android 7.1 (Nougat)
+  -x86
+Uses:
+  -Can be used to add image effects to pictures captured within the app.
+Scenario:
+  -If you would like to see what the world would look like with different colors, then you can use this app to test it out!

 ## Usage
-This is where you explain how to use your application
+  To use this application, you will first click the "Open Camera" button.
+This will open the default camera app, where you can take a photo of your choosing.
+You will be prompted to with a selection screen, clicking the check mark will take you to the editor, while pressing the "X" will allow you to retake the photo.
+After accepting your image, you'll be in the editor where you can check the image effects you would like to apply.
+You can check as many as you would like, however unchecking one will uncheck all of them.
+When you are finished, click the done button to return to the main page and have your image saved within the phones gallery.